 For just over a month, East Enders have spent weekday mornings under the audible spell of WPPB 88.3 FM radio’s newest voice, Gianna Volpe.
 The former WRIV 1390 AM host graduated to the local radio big leagues this winter after her seasoned predecessor, Bonnie Grice, announced her outré from Long Island’s only NPR station after two decades on the air.
 Since March 25, Volpe’s The Heart of the East End has robustly filled the 9 a.m.–12 p.m. slot once held by Grice’s The Eclectic Café.
-She’s also continuing Grice’s Friday morning Media Mavens show featuring various journalists from all the East End newspapers, also from 9 a.m. to noon.
+She’s also continuing Grice’s Friday morning Media Mavens show featuring various journalists from all the East End newspapers, from 9–10 a.m.

 The job landed on Volpe’s lap after years riding a rollercoaster of local journalism for multiple publications, restaurant industry gigs, broadcasting and more than a few personal highs and lows—including a devastating car wreck that left her with a broken neck and shoulder, multiple broken ribs and a broken sternum.
 It also left her with a new voice that is made for radio.
 “They say there was no damage to my vocal chords, but it did change my voice,” Volpe says.
 “People would stop me on the street and say, ‘You should be on radio.’”